bmerkuri/final-project/README-Bjoni.md

 -
 -We decided to test the second method and that was building the component for the questions and then calling them.
 -We stumbled upon some problems with these methods.

-- 1.The app didn't allow us to configure the routing.After a lot of trail and error we decided to abandon the idea of routing.
+1. The app didn't allow us to configure the routing.After a lot of trail and error we decided to abandon the idea of routing.
-- 2.We then discussed on how to implement the GET and POST methods.We stumbled in a lot of errors.
+2. We then discussed on how to implement the GET and POST methods.We stumbled in a lot of errors.

 We started studying hasura functions and implementing the examples we saw.
 The rest of the day was spent trying out different way to implement hasura actions.